AcademySoftwareFoundation/dpel-website/src/content/articles/alab.md

     size: "8.9 GB",
     description: "",
     descriptionBold: "Techvar Assets - v.2.2.0",
-    extraDescription: "Assets holding the heavy creative content from DCCs (geometry, lights, shaders, textures, rigs), which Animal Logic refers to as 'techvar assets'.
+    extraDescription: "Assets holding the heavy creative content from DCCs (geometry, lights, shaders, textures, rigs), which Netflix Animation Studios refers to as 'techvar assets'.
 Merge this with the 'Asset Structure' package to render the ALab with 1k textures and without fur & cloth.", },
   {
     buttons: [{